-In order to ensure successful delivery to all DSPs, when creating your release in MusicHub, you must select a release date 2 weeks in the future.
+When creating your release in MusicHub, to ensure a successful release to all DSPs, you must select a release date 2 weeks in the future.
 That is how long it will take it take for your release to go live.

-You can access stats detailing the performance of your music directly in the MusicHub platform, which can help you direct your marketing efforts.
+You can access daily stats detailing the performance of your music, which can help you direct your marketing efforts.

-The money you've earned from your music's streams is available for pay out directly in your MusicHub account.
+The income you've earned from your music's streams and downloads is available every month and ready for pay-out directly in your MusicHub account.

-For distribution to platforms like Spotify, Apple Music etc., you must grant MusicHub a non-exclusive license to your recordings, exclusively for sublicensing to DSPs.
-You retain exclusive rights to your recordings for all other uses and can also recall your recording from the platforms at any time.
+To release your music to platforms such as Spotify, Apple Music etc., you must grant MusicHub a non-exclusive license to your recordings, exclusively for sublicensing to the distributor and to DSPs.
+You retain exclusive rights to your recordings for all other uses and can also have your recording taken down from platforms, via the distributor, at any time.

-Before publishing your release on MusicHub, you need the explicit permission of all parties involved.
+Before publishing your release, you need the explicit permission of all parties involved.

-Yes, but the recordings must not already be exclusively licensed to a label or other distributor.
+Yes, but the recordings must not already be exclusively licensed to a label or another distributor.